ghc/ghc/docs/users_guide/profiling.rst

     cost-centre stacks with one of the specified cost centres at the top.

+    Cannot be mixed with :rts-flag:`-hb`, :rts-flag:`-ho` or :rts-flag:`-hO`.

+.. rts-flag:: -hO

+    Restrict the profile to closures reachable from "roots" specified by the program using the :base-ref:`GHC.Profiling.setHeapProfilingRoots`
+    function.
+See :ref:`root-prof` below for details.

+    Cannot be mixed with :rts-flag:`-hr` or :rts-flag:`-hb`.

 .. rts-flag:: -hb ⟨bio⟩
     :noindex:

     Restrict the profile to closures with one of the specified biographies, where ⟨bio⟩ is one of ``lag``, ``drag``, ``void``, or ``use``.

+    Cannot be mixed with :rts-flag:`-hr`, :rts-flag:`-ho` or :rts-flag:`-hO`.

 For example, the following options will generate a retainer profile restricted to ``Branch`` and ``Leaf`` constructors: